Pinner tube station: Location

 London bus routes 183, H11, H12 and H13 serve the station's location and provide services that terminate at Golders Green, Harrow, Mount Vernon Hospital, Northwood Hills (St Vincent's hospice), Ruislip Lido, South Harrow and Stanmore.
-The H12 route also connects Pinner tube station to Hatch End railway station, which was named Pinner & Hatch End between 1911 and 1920 before being renamed Hatch End (for Pinner) and then, in 1956, Hatch End.
-Northwood Hills station is 2.08 km to the north west and North Harrow is 1.48 km to the south east on the Metropolitan line.
+The H12 route also connects Pinner tube station to Hatch End railway station, which was named Pinner & Hatch End between 1911 and 1920, before being renamed Hatch End (for Pinner) and then, in 1956, Hatch End.
+Northwood Hills station is 2.08 km to the north west, and North Harrow is 1.48 km to the south east on the Metropolitan line.

 Access to the southbound platform is step-free from the ticket hall.
 In order to reach the northbound platform, during off-peak times, it is necessary to use a footbridge, which was constructed in 2002.
 Before this, a subway between the two platforms existed, but this was closed for safety reasons.
-Accessibility lifts opened on 18 July 2008 making the station totally step-free.
-Originally scheduled for installation in 2005, the delay had been caused by a lack of funding and was originally rescheduled for 2009/10 but following complaints by the Harrow Public Transport Users Association the construction was brought forward to 2007 only to be delayed by the collapse of London Underground contractors Metronet.
+Accessibility lifts opened on 18 July 2008, making the station totally step-free.
+Originally scheduled for installation in 2005, the delay had been caused by a lack of funding and was originally rescheduled for 2009/10, but following complaints by the Harrow Public Transport Users Association, construction was brought forward to 2007, only to be delayed by the collapse of London Underground contractors Metronet.

-During the evening peak, there is an extra exit gate on the south end of the Northbound platform, which leads out to a small carpark and Pinner Library/Synagogue.
+During the evening peak, there is an extra exit gate on the south end of the Northbound platform, which leads out to a small car park and Pinner Library/Synagogue.

 Services

-Pinner station is on the Metropolitan line between Northwood Hills to the north and North Harrow to the south.
+Pinner station is on the Metropolitan line in London fare zone 5.
+It is between Northwood Hills to the north and North Harrow to the south.
 In the northbound direction, off-peak, the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
 In the southbound direction, off-peak services generally run 4tph to Baker Street and 4tph to Aldgate.